 Margaret (Peggy) Rubin (OSF actor 1957-85, director of Information/Education 1973-85, and director of Public Relations 1986-87) received the following awards for her book To Be and How to Be: Transforming Your Life through Sacred Theatre – two Nautilus Silver Seal awards and a Living Now book award.
 Read more about Peggy Rubin and Sacred Theatre here.

 Aura Sperling (OSF costumes and wardrobe for five seasons) spent two years as a costume designer for theaters in Albuquerque, NM before becoming a union film seamstress and costumer in 2010.
-Her film/TV credits include Breaking Bad, The Avengers and Last Stand.
-She is currently working in the tailor shop for The Lone Ranger, due for release in 2013.
+Her film/TV credits include Breaking Bad, The Avengers, The Lone Ranger and Last Stand.

 Actor and director Randall Stuart (at OSF 1981-82, Daedalus Project 1986-91) is the artistic director of Upon These Boards and Founder and Director of Cerimon House in Portland, Oregon which has featured the collaboration of other OSF grads Megan Cole, Gretchen Rumbaugh, Constance Doolan, Brenda Hubbard and Dawn Lisell.
 His recent directing assignments include Artists Repertory Theatre, Southern Oregon University and Shakespeare Santa Cruz.

 Actor Rafael Untalan (at OSF 2005-07 and visiting Education staff) is presently based out of Washington, D.C.
 He was recently recognized as Best Featured Actor for his work in Theater J’s 2014 production of David Henry Hwang’s Yellowface.
 This past fall, he appeared as Shag in Equivocation for Virginia Repertory Theatre.